 We are also deeply dismayed by the sharp rise over the past two years in legal action against individuals for expressing their opinions and beliefs.
 These actions are inconsistent with Egypt’s obligations to protect freedom of opinion and expression under the ICCPR.

-We urge the Government of Egypt to protect the ability of NGOs to operate freely, including by working with civil society and international experts to ensure that the draft law on associations conforms to Egypt’s international obligations and commitments.
+We urge the Government of Egypt to protect the ability of NGOs to operate freely, including by working with civil society and international experts to ensure that the draft law on associations conforms to Egypt’s international obligations and commitments.

-We urge the Government of Egypt to repeal laws that unduly restrict freedom of opinion and expression and to end the practice of prosecuting individuals for exercising their freedom of opinion and expression.
+We urge the Government of Egypt to repeal laws that unduly restrict freedom of opinion and expression and to end the practice of prosecuting individuals for exercising their freedom of opinion and expression.

+We call on the Government of Egypt to cooperate with OHCHR and special procedure mandate holders, especially the Special Rapporteurs on the freedoms of association and of peaceful assembly, on the freedom of opinion and expression, and on the situation of human rights defenders.
 We hope to see progress in Egypt consistent with universal human rights and democratic values.
 In the spirit of the VDPA, we will continue to monitor developments and explore ways that the Human Rights Council can be constructively engaged in supporting Egypt during this time of transition.
+Thank you.

 ___________________